A fantastic choice

 Speaking of Samsung's wonderful S Pen in the box, there's no need to go the Apple route and pay more for the stylus, and you'll still get access to all of the features that the S Pen has to offer.
 In fact, Samsung opted to take the time to slightly redesign the S Pen to be more comfortable for users.
 There's a finer tip on the end for more precise inputs, and Samsung has even improved the latency.
 This will feel great when writing out notes or making some sketches with the Tab S6 or the S6 Lite.

 The final major difference between these two in terms of specs comes from the cameras.
-There's a dual-camera system on the back of the Tab S6 with a primary Ultra Wide 13MP lens and a standard Wide-angled 5MP sensor.
+There's a dual-camera system on the back of the Tab S6 with a primary Ultra Wide 13MP lens and a standard Wide-angled 5MP sensor on the Tab S6 Lite.

 When it comes to productivity, if you want the "full experience" you'll definitely want to consider the standard Tab S6.
-While the Tab S6 Lite has a new Book Cover that magnetically attaches and has an S Pen holder, it seems that you won't be able to use the same Keyboard Cover.
+While the Tab S6 Lite has a new Book Cover that magnetically attaches, it seems that you won't be able to use the same Keyboard Cover.
 Instead, that's still reserved for the Tab S6 and adds another notch for being a "workhorse" tablet.

 Multi-tasking is a breeze, allowing you to quickly and easily swap between windows and applications.
 The interface itself looks like a traditional desktop with Samsung's own icons, but still provides access to any apps that you have downloaded onto the tablet itself.
 This is great for the Galaxy Tab S6, but not so much for those on a budget who were looking for a new productivity tool with the S6 Lite.

-Although it's clear that the Tab S6 is geared for those who want the greatest Android tablet, the Tab S6 Lite is no slouch, at least compared to other Android tablets on the market.
+Although it's clear that the Tab S6 is geared for those who want one of the most powerful Android tablets, the Tab S6 Lite is no slouch, at least compared to other Android tablets on the market.
 On the front, you'll get a slightly smaller 10.4-inch LCD panel, with a lower resolution of 2000x1200.
 This should still be sharp enough to enjoy some Netflix or YouTube, but the LCD panel leaves much to be desired in terms of overall quality.

 Surprisingly, Samsung opted to include its self-made Exynos 9610 chipset instead of something like the Snapdragon 660.
 However, popular Samsung devices like the Galaxy A50 are powered by the same processor and are surprisingly solid, so you may not see a difference.